$10,014,910 contributed by the USA Foundation to the University of South Alabama through June 30, 2019.

 (Please see Detail 2019 link on the Support page for complete listing.)

-The Foundation, whose mission is to support the University of South Alabama and its academic programs, has signed a Letter of Intent with 24/7 Development Partners of Alabama, LLC, under which the developer would pay $45 Million for roughly 290 acres located between Mobile Bay and the Mobile Downtown Airport, pending a survey and other due diligence.
+On April 26, 2019, the Board of Directors of the USA Foundation approved a Purchase and Sale Agreement for 290 acres of the Brookley property with 24/7 Development Partners of Alabama, LLC.
+Under the Agreement, the developer will pay $45 Million for approximately 290 acres located between Mobile Bay and the Mobile Downtown Airport, pending a period of due diligence.

-Under the agreement, the Foundation will retain ownership of roughly 31 acres of wetlands and another 10 acres along the periphery of the environmentally sensitive area.
+Under the Agreement, the Foundation will retain ownership of approximately 31 acres of wetlands and another 10 acres along the periphery of the environmentally sensitive area.